straysheep-dev/ansible-configs/build_atomic_node/README.md

 ------------

 PowerShell 7.X or later must be installed on ALL nodes.
 This role lists [install_powershell](https://github.com/straysheep-dev/ansible-configs/tree/main/install_powershell) as a dependancy, which will ensure each endpoint has the latest PowerShell version.

+Ensure Windows endpoints are using the latest OpenSSH package.
+If you installed OpenSSH Sever through Windows Optional Features and are having issues restarting sshd after adding the line enabling the subsystem for PowerShell to sshd_config, try the OpenSSH package from winget.
+You can do this with [Manage-OpenSSHServer.ps1](https://github.com/straysheep-dev/windows-configs/blob/main/Manage-OpenSSHServer.ps1).

 Role Variables
 --------------